 The double arrows are use to select the data entry field.
 These are mostly used when performing on site programming and selecting the data entry field which is to be edited.

-Used to enter / terminate data entry into the selected field
+- Active at access level 2 and 3 Used to enter / terminate data entry into the selected field